 Obsessive-compulsive disorder (OCD) is a long-lasting disorder in which a person experiences uncontrollable and recurring thoughts (obsessions), engages in repetitive behaviors (compulsions), or both.
 People with OCD have time-consuming symptoms that can cause significant distress or interfere with daily life.
 However, treatment is available to help people manage their symptoms and improve their quality of life.

-In my home now..not having things where I assigned them in their spot in the cupboard, the classroom or the kitchen gives me high anxiety.
+In my current home, not having items in their designated spots in the cupboard, classroom, or kitchen causes me significant anxiety.

 My OCD has me labeling, re organizing, and sorting our cupboards that were well cleaned just months previous.